-Technically, yes.
-The basic rules regarding entry in Croatia as of December 1st, 2020 are (updated on April 1st, 2021):
+The basic rules regarding entry in Croatia as of December 1st, 2020 are (updated regularly, last update June 2nd, 2021):

-- travellers, regardless of their citizenship, arriving from the ECDC “Green List” region, (the list of Green List regions is increasing with every update, so please consult the website or the map below), or from a country listed on the so-called EU “Safe list”, who can prove that they haven’t spent any time outside of those Green/safe regions while travelling to Croatia, have no symptoms or have not had close contacts with infected persons are allowed to enter Croatia without a test;
+- travellers, regardless of their citizenship, arriving from the ECDC “Green List” region, (the list of Green List regions is increasing with every update, so please consult the website or the map below), or from a country listed on the so-called EU “Safe list”, who can prove that they haven’t spent any time outside of those Green/safe regions while travelling to Croatia (except for transit), have no symptoms or have not had close contacts with infected persons are allowed to enter Croatia without any limitations;

 - The travellers arriving in Croatia from the South African Republic, Brasil, Tanzania (Zanzibar), and India need to have a negative PCR test AND they need to self-isolate for 14 days (or have their self-isolation shortened if they pay for another test, at least 7 days after they’ve entered Croatia), no matter what their citizenship is.

-- Children under the age of 7 don’t need to have a negative test to enter Croatia, as the age limit was introduced.
-That applies to those children whose parents/guardians either have a negative PCR/antigen test, are vaccinated by both doses of vaccine, or have recovered from COVID-19 in the last 6 months.
+Children under the age of 12 don’t need to have a negative test to enter Croatia.
+That applies to those children whose parents/guardians have one of the proofs listed in points 1-5 above.

 Official document by the Croatian police